dhansel/smon6502/README.md

   - RAM size (default: 16k).
 RAM is assumed to occupy the address space from $0 to the RAMTOP setting.
     For example, if you have 32K of RAM then set RAMTOP to $7FFF
   - VIA location (default: $6000).
 Change this if the location of the VIA differs from the default setting.
+  - Clock speed (default: 1000000).
+Change this if your system's clock is running at a different rate than the standart 1MHz.
+This setting is used for UART timing.
   - UART driver.
 Communication with SMON works via RS232 protocol.
 The following UARTs are supported at this point:
+    - *WCS 65C51N ACIA (default)*.
+This is the UART Ben Eater is using in his project.
+The serial parameters are set to 9600 baud, 8 data bits, 1 stop bit and no parity.
+You can change the serial parameters and base address for the ACIA at the top of the uart_6551.asm file.
-    - *Pseudo-UART using 6522 VIA (default)*.
+    - *Pseudo-UART using 6522 VIA*.
 This emulates a UART using the 6522 VIA present in Ben Eater's design.
-      The serial parameters can be modified at the top of `uart_via.asm` and default to 1200 baud 8N1.
+      The serial parameters can be modified at the top of `uart_6522.asm` and default to 1200 baud 8N1.
       Note that on a 1MHz system baud rates above 1200 may lead to corruption of received data.
+      Connect your terminal (or serial-to-usb adapter) to the VIA as follows:
+        - Receive (RX) pin of the terminal goes to pin 39 (CA2) of the VIA.
+        - Transmit (TX) pin of the terminal goes to pin 40 (CA1) **and** pin 2 (PA0) of the VIA.
-The pins used for communication can also be configured at the top of `uart_via.asm`.
+        - Make sure the VIA's pin 21 (IRQ) is connected to the 6502 CPU's pin 4 (IRQ) The RX and TX pins can also be configured at the top of `uart_6522.asm`.
     - *Motorola MC6850*.
 If you choose this UART in the config.asm file you can configure it in the `uart_6850.asm` file, most importantly the base address (default is $8100) and the serial parameters.